AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-folder-level.md

 ## Configure templates {#id1889D0IL0Y4}

-You can configure the authoring templates based on the services you are using as mentioned below.
+The following tabs provide instructions to configure the authoring templates based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]

->[!TAB Cloud service]
+>[!TAB Cloud Service]

 AEM Guides comes with 7 out-of-the-box topic templates, 2 DITA map templates, and 3 PDF templates.
 You can choose to have only a few templates available to your authors and publishers.
 In case you use a custom template, the same can be configured and made available for authoring and publishing.
 You use the **Templates** tab in the Folder Profiles configuration to add or remove topic, map, or PDF templates from global or folder-level profiles.